In this Aaron Sorkin

 Writing Interesting Dialogue

 We learn about the difference between good and great dialogue, and Aaron shares his favorite example of compelling dialogue.
-Plus, we hear about the challenges of writing dialogue and see some examples of his own work.
+Plus, we hear about the challenges of writing dialogue and see some examples of his work.

 Rewrites